 The digital revolution has made it easier than ever for businesses to collect valuable data.
-It’s become so easy to do so, that a new problem has been created, and that’s how to interpret the great amount of information now available.
-Many organisations today don’t even know what data they’re sitting on or how they can use it to their advantage.
-It’s for that reason that Business Intelligence has emerged as the favourite information management tool of countless businesses.
+In fact, it’s become so easy to do so that a new problem has been created!
+How do you interpret the great amount of information now available to you?
+Many types of organisations have no idea about the amount of data they’re sitting on or how they can use it to their advantage.
+That’s why Business Intelligence (BI) has emerged as the favorite tool for most organisations when they need to use data to do informed decisions.
 But what is Business Intelligence, and how is it used?

-Business Intelligence is an umbrella term that refers to a number of methods and processes used to collect, structure and analyse data.
-BI can include everything from business analysis and measurement values to visualisation of data.
-With the right BI tools, you can get insights into what practices work better or worse for your business than others, and create the conditions for ways of working that are more proactive than reactive.
+Business intelligence is an umbrella term that refers to a number of methods and processes used to collect, structure and analyse data.
+BI can include everything from business analysis and measurement data to visualisation of that data.
+With the right business intelligence tools you can get insights into what works better or worse for your business, which helps you create ways of working for your business that is can be more proactive than reactive.

-Most people agree that the best decisions are made based on truths and not assumptions.
-This is where Business Intelligence comes in, and makes sure decisions are based on factual information and not gut feelings.
-Of course, visual dashboards and reports don’t quite mean ready-made solutions to all of your challenges.
-But they do make it easier to interpret information, and that creates the conditions for you to make decisions that are informed by data.
-As such, you can be sure you’re doing more of what works well and less of what doesn’t.
+Most people agree that the best kind decisions are made based on facts and not assumptions.
+This is where business intelligence comes in, making sure decisions are based on factual information and not a gut feeling.
+Of course, having visual dashboards and reports doesn’t mean it’s a ready-made solutions to all of your challenges.
+But they do make it easier to interpret important information and data which creates the right kind of conditions for you to make better decisions.
+Because who doesn’t want to make sure they keep doing more of what works well and less of what doesn’t?

-The reasons why more and more organisations are embracing data-driven decision-making are many.
-It often increases profitability, reduces costs, and challenges your competitors.
-Don’t take our word for it!
+The reasons why more and more organisations are embracing data-driven decision-making are in other words many.
+Using business intelligence often increases your profitability, lowers cost and helps you gain a better understanding of your market.
+But don’t take our word for it!
 A study by McKinsey Global Institute showed that data-driven organisations are 23 times more likely to acquire customers, 6 times more likely to retain customers, and 19 times more likely to become profitable than their non-data-driven counterparts.

 Lime BI Analyze is designed to help businesses grow with the help of data-driven insights, no matter what industry they’re in or who in the company uses it.
 Discover new opportunities, follow market trends and be more prepared for change.